munozbravo/dotgov/docs/index.md

 <!-- prettier-ignore -->
 !!! info "What is `kzjm-xkqj`?"
-    In the Socrata SODA API, each dataset is identified by a unique 4x4 identifier.
+    In the SODA API each dataset is identified by a unique 4x4 identifier.

     For example, `kzjm-xkqj` is the dataset ID for **Seattle Real Time Fire 911 Calls**.